acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ---
 layout: post
-title:  "(Unfinished Draft) Debunking the Chessboard: Confronting GPTs Against Chess Engines to Estimate Elo Ratings and Assess Legal Move Abilities"
+title:  "Debunking the Chessboard: Confronting GPTs Against Chess Engines to Estimate Elo Ratings and Assess Legal Move Abilities"
 date:   2023-09-30 011:54:29 +0200
 tags: [ChatGPT, LLM, generative AI, variability, programming]
 ---

 Can GPTs like ChatGPT-4 play legal moves and finish chess games?
 What is the actual Elo rating of GPTs?
 There have been some hypes, (subjective) assessment, and buzz lately from "GPT is capable of beating 99% of players?" to "GPT plays lots of illegal moves" to "here is a magic prompt with Magnus Carlsen in the headers".
 There are more or less solid anecdotes here and there, with counter-examples showing impressive failures or magnified stories on how GPTs can play chess well.
 I've resisted for a long time, but I've decided to do it seriously!
 I have synthesized hundreds of games with different variants of GPT, different prompt strategies, against different chess engines (with various skills).
 This post is here to document the variability space of experiments I have explored so far... and the underlying insights and results.
-The tldr; is that `gpt-3.5-turbo-instruct` operates around 1750 Elo and, though there are avoidable errors, is often capable of playing end-to-end legal moves, even with black pieces or when the game starts with strange openings.
-ChatGPT-3.5-turbo and more surprisingly ChatGPT-4, however, are much more brittle.
-Please do not stop to the tldr; and read the entire blog posts: there are subtilities and findings worth discussing!

 !["Photo of a chessboard with various parrots huddled together, symbolizing different GPT versions, looking puzzled at the chess pieces.
 On the opposite side, a serene fish, representing Stockfish, contemplates its next move.
 In the background, a vigilant woman referee observes the game, ensuring the rules are followed."](/assets/gptchessDallE3.png)
+The tldr; is that `gpt-3.5-turbo-instruct` operates around 1750 Elo and, though there are avoidable errors, is often capable of playing end-to-end legal moves, even with black pieces or when the game starts with strange openings.
+ChatGPT-3.5-turbo and more surprisingly ChatGPT-4, however, are much more brittle.
+Please do not stop to the tldr; and read the entire blog posts: there are subtleties and findings worth discussing!

 ## GPTs and Chess since the 2020 prehistoric days